Emblematic Venezuelan prisoner begins hunger strike for freedom

 “I‘m tired of acting in accordance to the law, yet no one listens to me.
 Despite my health condition and against the will of my family, I’ve decided to start a hunger strike in my cell as of today,” the letter said.

-Simonovis is one of the highest-profile cases among several dozen opposition-linked figures who ended up in prison during Chavez’s 14-year rule from 1999.
+Simonovis is one the highest-profile cases among several dozen opposition-linked figures who ended up in prison during Chavez’s 14-year rule beginning in 1999.
+Dozens more went into exile.

+In recent months, the government has arrested more than 3,200 people during protests, of whom 224 remain behind bars, according to government figures.
+The best known of the recent prisoners is Leopoldo Lopez, a hardline opposition leader who helped organize the demonstrations from the outset.

 For government supporters, Simonovis is a dangerous and violent saboteur who played a role in illegally unseating a democratically elected president.
 He was sentenced in 2009 after lengthy proceedings.
 Several other officers were convicted.